 Awards scheme recognises net zero progress

-Six months on, more than 20 members have achieved a Gold, Silver or Bronze award – with many others eligible to receive one, having made important progress towards net zero.
+Today, more than 40 members have achieved a Gold, Silver or Bronze award – with many others eligible to receive one, having made important progress towards net zero.

 We talked to Oh Yes!
 Net Zero’s community engagement manager, Melissa Rackham, about why the awards were introduced and what achieving one signifies.